-- 18.1 Early Morning Restriction Orders (EMROs) are a discretionary licensing power conferred on Licensing Authorities by s.119 of the Police Reform and Social Responsibility Act and came into force on 31st October 2012.
-This power enables a Licensing Authority to prohibit the sale of alcohol for a specified time period between the hours of midnight and 6 a.m. in the whole or part of its area if it is satisfied that this would be appropriate for the promotion of the licensing objectives. - 18.2 EMROs are designed to address recurring problems such as high levels of alcohol-related crime and disorder in specific areas at specific times, serious public nuisance and other instances of alcohol-related anti-social behaviour which are not directly attributable to specific premises. - 18.3 The decision to implement an EMRO must be evidence based.
-Evidence will be considered from partners including Responsible Authorities and local Community Safety Partnerships alongside the Authority's own evidence to determine whether an EMRO is appropriate for the promotion of the licensing objectives. - 18.4 Measures that may be considered in advance of making an EMRO include: - introducing a Cumulative Impact Policy - reviewing licences of specific problem premises - encouraging the creation of business-led practice schemes in the area and - the other mechanisms designed for controlling cumulative impact see 8.4
+- 20.1 Early Morning Restriction Orders (EMROs) are a discretionary licensing power conferred on Licensing Authorities by s.119 of the Police Reform and Social Responsibility Act..
+This power enables a Licensing Authority to prohibit the sale of alcohol for a specified time period between the hours of midnight and 6 a.m. in the whole or part of its area if it is satisfied that this would be appropriate for the promotion of the licensing objectives. - 20.2 EMROs are designed to address recurring problems such as high levels of alcohol-related crime and disorder in specific areas at specific times, serious public nuisance and other instances of alcohol-related anti-social behaviour which are not directly attributable to specific premises. - 20.3 The decision to implement an EMRO must be evidence based.
+Evidence will be considered from partners including Responsible Authorities and local Community Safety Partnerships alongside the Authority's own evidence to determine whether an EMRO is appropriate for the promotion of the licensing objectives.

-- encouraging licence or certificate holders to make variations with respect of hours for licensable activities. - 18.5 The only exemptions relating to EMROs are premises which are authorised to sell alcohol between midnight and 6.00 am on New Year's Eve and the provision of alcohol to residents in premises with overnight accommodation by means of mini bars and room service. - 18.6 At the time of approving this Policy, this Authority has taken no decision to introduce an EMRO but is aware that it is a power which it can use if it considers it appropriate for the promotion of the licensing objectives. - 18.7 The Authority will review the need for an EMRO at least every five years in conjunction with the review of this policy.
+- 20.4 Measures that may be considered in advance of making an EMRO include: - introducing a Cumulative Impact Policy - reviewing licences of specific problem premises - encouraging the creation of business-led practice schemes in the area and - the other mechanisms designed for controlling cumulative impact see 8.4 - encouraging licence or certificate holders to make variations with respect of hours for licensable activities. - 20.5 The only exemptions relating to EMROs are premises which are authorised to sell alcohol between midnight and 6.00 am on New Year's Eve and the provision of alcohol to residents in premises with overnight accommodation by means of mini bars and room service. - 20.6 At the time of approving this Policy, this Authority has taken no decision to introduce an EMRO but is aware that it is a power which it can use if it considers it appropriate for the promotion of the licensing objectives. - 20.7 The Authority will review the need for an EMRO at least every five years in conjunction with the review of this policy.
 The Authority will consider the introduction of an EMRO at any time if circumstances change and evidence supports this course of action.

-19. PERSONAL LICENCE
+21. PERSONAL LICENCES

-- 19.1 The Police have the right to object to a person applying for a personal licence if that person has a relevant unspent conviction ( at the time of application) or if they obtain a relevant conviction during the application period of their licence. - 19.2 The Licensing Authority can revoke or suspend a licence in relation to convictions obtained after 6 April 2017.
+- 21.1 The Police have the right to object to a person applying for a personal licence if that person has a relevant unspent conviction (at the time of application) or if they obtain a relevant conviction during the application period of their licence. - 21.2 The Licensing Authority can revoke or suspend a licence in relation to convictions obtained after 6 April 2017. - 21.3 Photographs submitted accompanying Personal Licence applications must be taken against a light background, full face uncovered unless religious belief and without sunglasses and be on photographic paper.
+Those persons for whom the Council consider acceptable counter-signatories are outlined at Appendix B.